canonical/data-science-stack/docs/how-to/jupyter-notebook/delete-notebook.rst

 Conclusion
 ----------

-Deleting a notebook effectively frees up resources and helps maintain an organized environment.
+Deleting a notebook effectively frees up resources and helps maintain an organised environment.
 This guide has outlined how to safely remove a notebook from your DSS setup, ensuring you can manage your workspace efficiently.